 Many quaint breweries and eateries cater to the summer and fall crowds.
 Among the best known is THAT Brewery, located along Pine’s main artery of Highway 87.
 On a warm fall day, try to get a seat on the brewery’s patio, surrounded by towering pine trees.
 On the brewery menu are local beers such as the Arizona Trail Ale and Fossil Creek IPA.
 And on the pub menu are specialties such as an Arizona dip sandwich featuring prime rib on Texas toast and a smoked pulled chicken sandwich.

-Other places worth checking out are the Pine Deli, The Randall House, and The Honey Stand.
+Other places worth checking out are the Pine Provisions, and The Honey Stand.